-- 399. In order to be coherent with the static balance sheet assumption, banks need to ensure that the projected deposit rate will not result in an outflow of deposits, i.e. the margin paid on deposits should allow banks to maintain the volume of deposits under stress. - 400.
+- 398. In order to be coherent with the static balance sheet assumption, banks need to ensure that the projected deposit rate will not result in an outflow of deposits, i.e. the margin paid on deposits should allow banks to maintain the volume of deposits under stress. - 399.
 While there is no explicit forecast of monetary policy in the stress test scenarios, banks are expected to factor in the projected changes in short-term market rates into the costs of central bank funding.
 More specifically, banks are required to compute the spread between the central bank rates and the relevant short-term rates at the cut-off, and apply it to the projected path of expected reference market interest rates over the stress test time horizon as provided by the scenario.
 In line with the static balance sheet assumption, the volume of central bank funding is assumed to remain constant and central bank funding instruments are rolled over into similar central bank instruments.
-Therefore, all instruments must be replaced with the same instruments, but subject to re-pricing once maturing. - 401.
-Central bank deposits exempted from the application of the deposit facility rate (i.e., the exempt tier of excess liquidity holdings) which are subject to an EIR of 0% do not have to be stressed but should remain at 0% in both scenarios.
+Therefore, all instruments must be replaced with the same instruments, but subject to repricing once maturing. - 400.
+Central bank deposits exempted from the application of the deposit facility rate (i.e., the exempt tier of excess liquidity holdings) do not have to be stressed but their EIR should remain unchanged in both scenarios.
 In the Explanatory Note banks must report the volume of the deposits subject to tiering including their impact on NII (compared to the assumption that these volumes would not be tiered).
 Central Bank deposits shall be reported within the fixed instruments.